JulianOzelRose/TRR-SaveMaster/README.md

 # Tomb Raider I-VI Remastered Savegame Editor
 This is a savegame editor for Tomb Raider I-VI Remastered.
 With this editor, you can edit items, health, weapons, ammunition, statistics, and position.
-This editor is compatible with PC, PS4, and Nintendo Switch savegames.
+This editor is compatible with PC, PS4, Nintendo Switch, and Android savegames.
 However, console format Tomb Raider I-III savegames must be decrypted first.
 You can find more information on how to do that [here](https://github.com/JulianOzelRose/TombExtract/issues/1#issuecomment-1978837071).
 For instructions on how to download and use this editor, scroll down to the section below.
 If you are interested in reverse engineering, there is a technical portion on the bottom section of this README.
 For a tool that allows you to transfer individual savegames between files, convert savegames to PC/PS4/Nintendo Switch format, and reorder/delete savegames, check out [TombExtract](https://github.com/JulianOzelRose/TombExtract).